 - effective implementation of laws aimed at protecting caste-based minorities from atrocities and discrimination

 UPDATE March 2021: Sexual violence against Dalit women and girls continues to take place in Haryana.
 In January, Swabhiman Society began supporting a Nepali Dalit women who was gang-raped by 5 men.
 These men attacked her home at night, tied up her husband and raped her one by one in the presence of her 7-year-old daughter.
 The gang-rape resulted in the pregnancy of the survivor.
 While she has filed a complaint with the police, the officials have not yet taken effective action to identify the rapists and have failed to make any arrests so far.

-Meanwhile, Rekha, the 16-year-old Dalit girl who was raped last year, continues her fight for justice.
+Meanwhile, Rekha, the 16-year-old Dalit girl who was raped in 2020, continues her fight for justice.
 It was only after months of support from Swabhiman Society and multiple follow-ups with government officials that she has received compensation from the government of INR 500,000 (approx. 6800 USD) to help meet her legal expenses and support her child.
 The case is currently pending trial and Rekha and her mother will soon give their testimonies in court.
 However, the family of the accused continue to pressure Rekha and her family for an extra-legal settlement of the case outside the court.